carlos-vaz/Hypercom/HW3/README.md

 $
 ```

-You can also run a strong scaling analysis script, which tests on 4
+You can also run a strong scaling analysis script:
 ```
 $ bash scaling.sh
 Testing on 400000000 points with 1, 2, 4, 8, 16, 32, 64 threads...